 The reports tool includes an integrated Data Dynamics report designer that gives you full control over all aspects of reports.
 In the designer you use page layout elements linked to data objects to display the selected data.
 You can customize the report appearance, the underlying SQL query statements, the parameters available to users, and so on.

 You can create or modify a report by doing one of the following:

 - Copy a standard report, paste it into My reports, and edit it.

-- Create a query in Management Suite and use that query as the basis for a report.
+- Create a query in Endpoint Manager and use that query as the basis for a report.

 - Create a completely new report using data sources, parameters, SQL expressions, page layout elements and images.

 When you create or edit a report, you first specify the report properties.

 - Title: Type a descriptive title for the report.

 - Description: Add any other descriptive information for the report.

 - Load from LDMS query: Select a Endpoint Manager query and use it as the basis for a new report.